 - About Me -

-My name is Jes Penrod-Koopmans, and I’m the face behind New Roots.
-I’m a wife, mom, and an aspiring midwife.
+My name is Jes Penrod, and I’m the face behind New Roots.
+I’m a mother, midwife, and humanitarian at heart.

 I've spent the majority of my adult life in the gorgeous Cache Valley area of Northern Utah, but spent the last 2 years living in Salem, Oregon for my midwifery apprenticeship.
 I fell in love with Oregon and had planned to stick around and make it our home, but unfortunately had some life things come up that required us to be back in Utah and close to family for a while to better be able to help them.

 My long-term dream is to (at least in some small part), help “save the world” and change other peoples’ lives for the better.
 I hope to someday start my own super awesome non-profit/humanitarian organization, focusing on improving birth, reproductive education, and other related areas in the lives of women and their children.